-Naan is the most popular Indian flatbread in United States.
-My family could never eat it in the restaurant as they put egg in theirs and there is no version of gluten free naan available in the market so I decided to convert the traditional recipe for quick wheat naan to a gluten free one.
-My kids were absolutely floored with the results and now I make it once a week .
+Naan is the most popular Indian flatbread in the United States.
+My family could never eat it in the restaurant as they put an egg in theirs.
+There is no version of gluten-free Naan available in the market, so I decided to convert the traditional recipe for quick wheat naan to a gluten-free one.
+My kids were absolutely floored with the results, and now I make it once a week.